mortenbekditlevsen/SmappeeKit/README.md

   }
 ```
 This short snippet of code both handles any refreshing of access token depending on whether that is necessary, then gets a list of locations - gets the first of these (emitting an error if it went wrong), sends a location info request, which contains a list of actuators.
 If no actuators are found it emits an error - otherwise it turns on the actuator.
 Beautiful, right! ;-)

-### Also note ###
-In accordance with [The CocoaPods documentation](http://guides.cocoapods.org/using/using-cocoapods.html#should-i-ignore-the-pods-directory-in-source-control), the Pods directory has been committed along with the project.

 ### TODO ###
 * ~~Finish this README text~~